EPrutskoy/EPrutskoy/README.md

 ### What I Do

-I specialize in applying data-driven techniques to extract actionable insights and build predictive models that can inform business decisions.
-My experience spans multiple domains, including:
+I specialize in applying data-driven techniques to extract actionable insights and build predictive models that can inform business decisions.\

-- Telecommunications: Optimizing customer tariffs and predicting churn rates.
+My experience spans multiple research domains, including:

-- Finance: Analyzing loan reliability and forecasting customer attrition in banks.
+- Optimizing customer tariffs and predicting churn rates.
-- Real Estate: Estimating property values and identifying market trends.
+- Analyzing loan reliability and forecasting customer attrition in banks.
-- E-commerce: Developing machine learning models for product recommendations and customer behavior analysis.
+- Estimating property values and identifying market trends.
-- Oil & Gas: Determining the most profitable regions for extraction.
+- Developing machine learning models for product recommendations and customer behavior analysis.

 ### My Skillset